singram/sentiment/README.md

 Here is a quick way to try out your Ruby application running in TorqueBox on OpenShift.

-By default, this quickstart will install the latest incremental version of TorqueBox.
-You can specify a different version by tweaking `.openshift/action_hooks/pre_start_jbossas-7`, but any build older than incremental 1294 won't work. ;-)
+By default, this quickstart will install TorqueBox 3.0.0.beta1.
+You can specify a different version by tweaking `.openshift/action_hooks/pre_start_jbossas-7`, but any release older than 3.0.0.beta1 won't work. ;-)

 Running on OpenShift
 --------------------